-The VR headset revolution is underway and just because you own an iPhone rather than an Android mobile doesn't mean you can't get involved.
+The VR headset revolution is underway and just because you own an iPhone rather than an Android smartphone doesn't mean you can't get involved.

-So Apple doesn't have its own VR headset (yet), Google Cardboard has stolen a lot of the limelight when it comes to mobile virtual reality and Google Daydream is going live very soon.
+Apple doesn't have its own VR headset (yet), Google Cardboard has stolen a lot of the limelight when it comes to mobile virtual reality and Google Daydream is impressing in its early days.
 But many of the new breed of super-cheap headsets (apart from Daydream View) are iPhone compatible, and support most handsets from the last couple of years, from the iPhone 5S to the new iPhone 7.

 Read this: Why an Apple VR headset is on the cards